Big pictures of motivic and classical homotopy theories: The picture in classical homotopy theory

-For the material in this section to be completely precise, we need to first choose a convenient category of spaces to work with.
-Two such choices leading to equivalent homotopy theories would be \begin{enumerate} \item the category of compactly generated Hausdorff topological space, denoted by $\mathbf{Top}$, and \item the category of simplicial sets, denoted by $s\mathbf{Set}$. \end{enumerate} From now on, we will avoid discussions regarding convenient categories of spaces as it will not serve our goal, and either of these choices will be used when needed.
+For our discussions to be precise, we must first choose a convenient category of spaces first.
+This is because the usual category of topological spaces allows pathology that prevents a clean development of homotopy theory.
+We will not discuss the reasons behind that and refer interested readers to Chapter 5 of \cite{May1999}.
+Anyway, two choices for the category of spaces that lead to equivalent homotopy theories are \begin{enumerate} \item the category of compactly generated Hausdorff topological spaces, denoted by $\mathbf{Top}$, and \item the category of simplicial sets, denoted by $s\mathbf{Set}$. \end{enumerate} We will use either of these two categories of spaces after we have discussed the equivalence between the resulting homotopy theories.

-For this section, I got help from the videos of Peter Arndt's mini-course on Abstract and Motivic Homotopy Theory at the University of Verona as well as the papers \cite{Levine2008} and \cite{Levine2016}.
-In the end, I combined the information from these three sources to write this section.
+Lastly, I should mention that to write this section, I got help from the videos of Peter Arndt's mini-course on abstract and motivic homotopy theory\footnote{available at: https://www.youtube.com/playlist?list=PLYShsxzWr0U3EZobFoA7sJcpjip8zXzui} at the University of Verona as well as the papers \cite{Levine2008} and \cite{Levine2016}.